surftrips.co

 Frequently asked

-Costa Azul is a point break suited for intermediate to advanced surfers.
+Costa Azul is a point bottom, long walling right-hand point, powerful with reef bottom, break suited for intermediate through advanced surfers.

 Costa Azul